 Communications no longer just connect people: the Internet of Things (IoT) as well as Smart Grids concepts are fast becoming a reality.

 Also notable is the worldwide transition from analogue to digital broadcasting, enabling more efficient use of spectrum and higher quality audio and video delivery.
+Meanwhile, the extensive video applications in telecommunication networks and ICT industries are becoming one of the biggest sources of business on the telecom network.

 Implementation framework